 Benign Rolandic Epilepsy Seizures can occur when the child is awake or during sleep.
 Seizures that begin during wakefulness involve twitching, numbness, or tingling of one side of the face or tongue.
 These symptoms can interfere with speech and may cause drooling.
 The child remains fully aware.
 These seizures are typically brief, lasting no more than 2 minutes in most cases, and are usually infrequent.
 Seizures that come on when the child is sleeping may start with twitching of one side of the face, but often progress to a generalized tonic-clonic seizure.
-They typically are seen shortly after the child goes to sleep or just before seen shortly after the child goes to sleep or just before they wake up.
+They typically are seen shortly after the child goes to sleep or just before they wake up.
 They can also be seen during daytime naps.
 Other than seizures, most children are otherwise developing normally.
+1